Skip to content

 • Approximately $3,500, paid across the length of the program

-• Credit for one college course
+• Credit for three college courses

 • Career and college advice and training